 Notes: Held online, indoors, and outdoors.
 Please dress for the weather during the outdoor session with long sleeves and long pants/sturdy footwear.
 This class will consist of one in-person meeting with an online module completed prior to the in-person session.

 Requirements: Must have access to the internet and provide an email address at registration.
 Must know how to use a web browser (ex: Chrome, Safari, Internet Explorer) and how to send and receive email.
-You will be expected to complete the online portion of the course (approximately one hour) before you arrive for the in-person session on February DATE.
-Students will have access to the online materials for 60 days after the first day they access the course.
+You will be expected to complete the online portion of the course (approximately one hour) before you arrive for the in-person session on October 28 Students will have access to the online materials for 60 days after the first day they access the course.

 Schedule and Location